-Why We Need to Treat Gum Disease
+Why We Need to Treat Periodontal Disease

 Gum disease is an infection that’s often a sign that you’re not brushing and flossing well enough to keep your teeth clean.
 In this case, bacteria-filled plaque builds up along your gums and eventually hardens into a substance called calculus or tartar.

 As your gums start to pull away from your teeth, pockets open up and give bacteria a place to collect.
 All the while, the infection is attacking your gums and the structures that support your teeth.
 If we don’t find and treat gum disease early on, it continues to spread and starts to break down the bone that holds your teeth in place.
-Without treatment, you may begin to lose your teeth.
+Left untreated, you may begin to lose your teeth.

 What Gum Disease Treatment Involves

-The gum disease treatment our Northeast Philadelphia dentists choose depends on the severity of the infection.
+The gum disease treatment our Philadelphia dentists choose depends on the severity of the infection.
 There are two stages of gum disease:

 - Gingivitis: At this stage, you’ll notice symptoms like bleeding or inflamed gums.
 Treating gingivitis involves a thorough cleaning to remove the plaque and tartar from your teeth and under the gum line.
 We’ll demonstrate proper brushing techniques to make sure your at-home efforts are productive.